 - Seasonal time series studies that address short- and long-term environmental and ecosystem variability through an observational program.
 Spring-to-fall field cruises and year-round mooring-based measurements build on the existing Seward Line time series and leverage existing collaborations.

-b) process studies that focus on hypothesized mechanisms leading to variability and enhancement of NGA production in time and space;
+- Process studies that focus on mechanisms leading to variability and enhancement of NGA production.

-c) modeling studies that incorporate physical and biogeochemical observations, provide a framework for testing hypotheses, and predict ecosystem responses to projected environmental changes;
+- Physical and biogeochemical modeling studies that complement observations.
+These provide a framework both for testing hypotheses and for predicting ecosystem responses to environmental change.

 The central feature of the subarctic marine biome is strong seasonality of environmental drivers (heat, winds, freshwater input, and light) and salinity-dominated control of the water column stratification.
 While seasonality lends a quasi-predictable nature to the subarctic production cycle, a hallmark of this environment is marked variability in the timing and frequency of production events, as well as in the spatial expression of these events.
 Environmental variability over longer time scales also characterizes the subarctic biome, from multi-decadal fluctuations and trends to latitudinal excursions of the subarctic biome in conjunction with glacial retreats and advances.
 Thus the primary agents of disturbance in the NGA are weather events and progressive climate change.